 As popular as it is, few people understand all there is to know about online sports gambling, especially when it comes to making deposits and getting started.
-One of the most popular methods of depositing is to write a personal check to the sports gambling website.
+One of the most popular methods of depositing is to write a personal check to the online sportsbooks that take paper checks.
 This is the preferred deposit method of some because of how easy it is, though it does take time due to processing.

 Look, we’ll be honest - as far as deposit methods go, you could do better.
 That said, there are a lot of people who are used to writing checks for everything that they do.
 If that describes you, we’ve got you covered.
-On this page, we will look into using checks for making sportsbook deposits.
+On this page, we will look into using paper checks for making deposits into online sportsbooks.
 We will discuss the pros and cons of using personal checks over credit cards, explore the fees and timing, and even touch on the security factors you need to consider.
 Without further ado, let’s get started.

 Best Online Sportsbooks That Still Accept Paper Checks